jeremiastraub/CountNet/README.md

 ## Configuration
 We aimed at designing the project such that the pipeline of configuring the datasets and training, starting a training run, and evaluating previous runs is easy to use and that results are reproducible.
-For example, we use the \texttt{YAML} language for most configurations, which makes it easy to adjust parameters and configurations are stored alongside with model output.
+For example, we use the YAML language for most configurations, which makes it easy to adjust parameters and configurations are stored alongside with model output.

 The preprocessing transformations applied to the image data (e.g., downscaling, random crops) can be configured in [the dataset configuration](CountNet/data/datasets_cfg.yml)